Picovoice/rhino/binding/flutter/README.md

 ## AccessKey

-All bindings require a valid Picovoice `AccessKey` at initialization. `AccessKey`s act as your credentials when using Rhino SDKs.
+Rhino requires a valid Picovoice `AccessKey` at initialization. `AccessKey` acts as your credentials when using Rhino SDKs.
-You can create your `AccessKey` for free.
+You can get your `AccessKey` for free.
 Make sure to keep your `AccessKey` secret.

-To obtain your `AccessKey`:
-1. Login or Signup for a free account on the [Picovoice Console](https://picovoice.ai/console/).
-2. Once logged in, go to the [`AccessKey` tab](https://console.picovoice.ai/access_key) to create one or use an existing `AccessKey`.
+Signup or Login to [Picovoice Console](https://console.picovoice.ai/) to get your `AccessKey`.

 ## Permissions